WordPress/gutenberg/README.md

 ## Compatibility

-Posts are backwards compatible, and shortcodes will still work.
+Posts are backward compatible, and shortcodes will still work.
 We are continuously exploring how highly-tailored meta boxes can be accommodated, and are looking at solutions ranging from a plugin to disable Gutenberg to automatically detecting whether to load Gutenberg or not.
 While we want to make sure the new editing experience from writing to publishing is user-friendly, we’re committed to finding a good solution for highly-tailored existing sites.

 ## The stages of Gutenberg